 This more traditional salsa verde is made by simmering the tomatillos, jalapeños, and onion before blending with cilantro and salt and finishing with lime juice.
-Salsa verde is more than a dip—it's a versatile sauce, so make a big batch and use the extras for steak and corn salad or chilaquiles.
+Salsa verde is more than a dip—it's a versatile sauce, too—so make a big batch and use the extras for steak and corn salad or chilaquiles.

 This recipe combines two of the country's favorite dips: salsa and ketchup.
-The two complement each other perfectly, with the chopped tomatoes in the salsa enhancing the texture of the ketchup and the sweetness of the ketchup balancing out the intense flavor of the chili-, garlic, and cayenne-spiked salsa.
+The two complement each other perfectly, with the chopped tomatoes in the salsa enhancing the texture of the ketchup and the sweetness of the ketchup balancing out the intense flavor of the chili-, garlic-, and cayenne-spiked salsa.

 The Best Basic Guacamole

 Super Bowl Sunday is the biggest day of the year for guacamole, so you should absolutely make it part of your spread.
-This version keeps things simple: We pound onion, serrano pepper, cilantro, and lime juice in a mortar and pestle, then add avocado.
+This version keeps things simple: We pound onion, serrano pepper, cilantro, and lime juice using a mortar and pestle, then add avocado.
 Mashing the avocados with a whisk gives the guac a great texture—mostly creamy, but with some bigger chunks for contrast.

 Guacamole With Roasted Garlic

-I'm happy to stop at basic guacamole, but if you want to try something a little unusual, try this garlicky version.
-We rub a head of garlic with olive oil and roast it to get a softer, sweeter flavor, then we pound the cloves into a paste and mix them into the guacamole.
+I'm happy to stop at basic guacamole, but if you want something a little unusual, try this garlicky version.
+We rub a head of garlic with olive oil and roast it to get a softer, sweeter flavor, then pound the cloves into a paste and mix them into the guacamole.

 Guacamole With Roasted Tomatillos

-Here we take our basic guacamole and give it a salsa verde-inspired twist, flavoring the avocado with a purée of charred tomatillos, garlic, onion, and serrano.
+Here, we take our basic guacamole and give it a salsa verde–inspired twist, flavoring the avocado with a purée of charred tomatillos, garlic, onion, and serrano.
 If you think regular guacamole is too boring, this tart, spicy variation might be for you.